biscoff cookie recipe - soft and chewy cookie butter cookies on plate

 • Centers should look slightly underdone

-Don’t Overbake!
+Do Not Overbake!
 Cookies continue to cook on the hot pan after removal.
-Slightly underbaked = perfectly soft & chewy!
+Slightly underbaked means perfectly soft and chewy.

 9